 Day 5: The Borromean Islands.
 Isola Bella is one of the world's great gardens (and correspondingly popular), a wedding cake of terraces and greenery floating improbably in Lake Maggiore.
 The sense of surrealism is enhanced by the symbolic statuary and the flock of white peacocks.
 Isola Madre is the ideal dessert to follow Isola Bella: a relaxed, informal landscape garden around a charmingly domestic villa.
-Visual entertainments include the marvellous plant collection, revitalized by Henry Cocker in the 1950s, the chapel garden, puppet theatre and ambulant aviary.
+Visual entertainments include Gardens & Villas of the Italian Lakes continued the marvellous plant collection, revitalized by Henry Cocker in the 1950s, the chapel garden, puppet theatre and ambulant aviary.